Founder's Hall Museum

 Housed in a magnificent Greek Revival landmark, the Founder’s Hall Museum offers a glimpse into the complex life of America’s first multi-millionaire and illuminates the legacy of a school which has fascinated visitors since the 19th century, became the focus of a key Northern civil rights case in the 20th century, and continues to educate youth today.

-You can also explore the museum on your own through our new virtual tour or join one of our guided virtual tours listed below.
+You can explore the museum on your own through our new virtual tour or join one of our guided virtual tours listed below.

 Live Virtual Tours

 Join us online for a free live virtual tour of Founder’s Hall and its museum with Director of Historical Resources, Kathy Haas.
-The live virtual tours will be held over Zoom and each tour will feature a guided walk-through of Founder’s Hall at Girard College and its museum collections in real time within our 360-degree virtual tour, along with the opportunity for questions and discussion.
-Register on Eventbrite for Zoom call details.
+The live virtual tours will be held over Zoom and each tour will feature a guided walk-through of Founder’s Hall at Girard College and its museum collections in real time within our 360-degree virtual tour, along with the opportunity for Q&A. Register on Eventbrite for Zoom call details.

 Explore the Founder’s Hall Museum at Girard College using the links below: